White Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins hit the field on Friday at Guaranteed Rate Field against Dylan Cease, who is the named starter for the Chicago White Sox.
-First pitch is set for 8:10 PM ET.
+Luis Robert will lead the Chicago White Sox into a matchup with Luis Arraez and the Miami Marlins on Saturday at 2:10 PM ET, in the second game of a three-game series at Guaranteed Rate Field.

-The favored White Sox have -145 moneyline odds against the underdog Marlins, who are listed at +120.
-The total is 8 runs for the game (with -115 odds to hit the over and -105 odds to go under).
+The Marlins are favored in this one, at -120, while the underdog White Sox have +100 odds to upset.
+The total is 8 runs for the contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.